Formation – team shape with the ball determined on the basis of the average players positions during activity with the ball (touches).

 Playing style – factor of the duration of offensive action, the number and the length of passes:

-- direct – longer duration of the action with more passes,
+- direct – shorter duration of the action with fewer passes,

-- passing – shorter duration of the action with fewer passes,
+- passing – longer duration of the action with more passes,

 - undefined – highly distorted distributions outside of confidence interval.